YahiaElTai/becoming-a-frontend-developer/README.md

 This guide is meant to be used by anyone interested in by becoming a frontend developer.

+There are a lot of courses on this list but you don't have to finish all of them.
+You should finish sections [1](#frontend-basics-required) and [2](#frontend-with-react-required) and the first course from section [3](#backend-with-nodejs--graphql-optional) and then you can start applying for jobs as a junior frontend developer. refer to [FAQ](#frequently-asked-questions) for more info.

 ### Notes

 - Most of the courses on this list are either from [udemy.com](udemy.com) or [coursera.org](coursera.org)